Iyabo Ojo, Tonto, Kate Henshaw, other single actresses who were once married

 2. Kate Henshaw

-The Nollywood veteran was with her husband, Roderick James Nuttal.
+The Nollywood veteran was married to Roderick James Nuttal.
 The couple were together for 12 years and seemed to be quite happy, but broke up in 2011.

 Kate and her ex-hubby have a daughter, Gabrielle Nutall together.

-Now the mum of one is dedicated to her fitness lifestyle and at 50, she looks better than dome young ladies in their 30's.
+Now the mum of one is dedicated to her fitness lifestyle and at 50, she looks better than some young ladies in their 30s.

 Toyin Abraham and Oluwaseyi Edun, 4 other Nollywood actresses who married the same men at different times